ruubbies-vlog/ruubbies-vlog.github.io/_posts/2021-12-05-heaviest-fruits-in-the-world.md

 categories:
   - Heaviest Fruits
 ---
 What are the world's heaviest fruits?
 The top fruits would all be pumpkins if you simply counted them.
-Instead, we've selected seven distinct fruits and will inform you about the most powerful of each:
+Instead, we've selected distinct fruits and will test  you about the most heaviest of each:

 **<br>**